 In contrast to economic and income expectations, the propensity to consume is (still) at a low level.
 According to GfK, it will only recover on a long-term basis once face masks and distance regulations are no longer mandatory.

-Carpet Home newsletter
+Thank you for subscribing to the Carpet Home newsletter